 SAE particle さえ "same"

-Taking advantage of the さ or さあ particle article, let's talk about the さえ particle. leave implies (usually) positive emphasis, reaching evidence that something is greater than assumed.
-May be followed by も((mo) for additional emphasis.
-Simply put it can mean "Even", used for emphasis, "If" or "while".
+Taking advantage of the article on the particle さ or さあ, let's talk about the particle さえ.
+Sae implies (generally) positive emphasis, reaching evidence that something is greater than assumed.
+It can be followed by も (mo) for additional emphasis.
+Simply put, it can mean "Even," used for emphasis, "If," or "while."

 - さえ漢字(かんじ)けるか.